 Over the years the relationship between the “actives” (undergraduates) and the alumnae was very close, but there was no formal structure for the organization.
 In 1952 Cap and Gown decided to form an Alumnae Board to act as an advisory group to the actives, to manage the funds, and to create a means by which our alumnae (now worldwide) could be kept in contact.
 The actives continue to select their own members and to have their own board that plans their activities in addition to the organization-wide ones.

 The first written Cap and Gown history was published in 1984.
 This booklet recorded that in the early years, the selection of new members occurred by what was called “tapping.”
 A parade of actives in black robes would go from dorm to dorm at the dinner hour, weaving their way through the dining hall, stopping behind the chosen woman, tapping her shoulder, and giving her a flower.
 After all of the new actives had been tapped, they would go up to Stanford’s president’s home for a celebration.
-With the advent of changes in dining protocol and the institution of the application process, tapping was no longer practical, but a Tapping Event is held in Fall Quarter to welcome the new members.
+With the advent of changes in dining protocol and the institution of the application process, tapping was no longer practical, but a Tapping Event was held in Fall Quarter to welcome the new members.
 In addition, for many decades there has been a Spring Luncheon for actives and alumnae with speakers often representing various decades.
 Other activities started during this time period include a “Life After Stanford” night in Winter Quarter, where alumnae from various professions spend an evening with the actives, and then in June each year there is an open house for graduating seniors and their families.

 Cap and Gown has always looked for ways to become involved in the larger Stanford arena.
 Both the Alumnae Board and the Students Board continually seek Stanford and community projects to aid.
 After years of planning, on March 5, 2005, Cap and Gown held a Centennial Celebration honoring Cap and Gown’s first 100 years.
 This day-long event featured presentations about the history of women at Stanford, a major research project conducted about Cap and Gown women’s lives and goals, and the life stories of several prominent Cap and Gown women, including keynote speaker, former Supreme Court Justice, Sandra Day O’Connor.